 Written test: Tested over reading comprehension, writing, and problem solving that includes a combination of multiple choice and fill-in-the-blank questions.

 Interview: Panel interview with current Sheriff’s Office personnel

 Those who pass the physical and written tests and the interview panel will be given a personal history packet to complete.
 Once completed, applicants will be scheduled to meet with a background investigator and for a polygraph examination.
 The background and polygraph examinations will take approximately one to three weeks before completed.

 The Douglas County Sheriff’s Office provides employees all of the training and equipment necessary to do their jobs.
-In return, we ask that new hires sign a three-year work agreement stating that they will not leave us to work for another law enforcement agency during that time.

 Those who apply should expect the entire hiring process to last an average of four to six weeks.